About this listing

-A small (16x24 ft sq), private adobe casita w viga ceiling, 3 skylights. kitchenette and full bath.
-Queen-size bed, Kilim rug on brick floors.
+A small (16x24 ft sq), comfy, private adobe casita w viga ceiling, 3 skylights.
+Kitchenette and full bath.
+Queen-size bed, Rugs on brick floors.
 Shared large courtyard with wrought iron table, fruit trees.
 2 bicycles!
 Parking!
+Wifi/Cable TV.

 For the single traveler, or intimate couple, this is a small historical adobe apartment across the courtyard from my other Canyon Rd listing.
 It has it's own kitchenette and full bath.
 It has 3 skylights and and 3 windows.